 Crosswalk buttons worked once, long ago, but technology has largely eliminated the need for a user-operated button system.
 Yet it would have been expensive to replace every single crosswalk button, and so they've remained.
 The next time you see someone jamming on the crosswalk button trying to change the signal, you can smile to yourself with the knowledge that they are under the delusion of a placebo effect, and are just wasting their energy.

 Technology allows for algorithmic control signal patterns, so much of America has, like New York, abandoned functional buttons since the '70s.
-So the buttons are there, the New York Times points out that they "function essentially as mechanical placebos, city figures show.
+The New York Times points out that the buttons still exist so that they "function essentially as mechanical placebos, city figures show.
 Any benefit from them is only imagined."